Iosif Lereter: UTA Arad

 In 1967, Lereter joined UTA Arad, where under coach Nicolae Dumitrescu he won two consecutive titles in the 1968–69 and 1969–70 seasons.
 He contributed with 10 goals in 30 appearances in the first season, and seven goals in 29 matches in the second.
 Lereter also made some European performances with The Old Lady, such as eliminating defending champions Feyenoord in the 1970–71 European Cup season.
 Subsequently, he played eight games in the 1971–72 UEFA Cup campaign when the team reached the quarter-finals where they were eliminated by Tottenham Hotspur who eventually won the competition.
 On 16 October 1971, while playing for UTA in a match against Argeș Pitești, he became the first footballer to reach 300 Divizia A appearances.
 This milestone led the press to coin the term "Iosif Lereter Club" for any footballer achieving this feat in the Romanian top-league.
-He made his last Divizia A appearance on 1 October 1972 in UTA's 4–2 loss to Jiul Petroșani, having a total of 327 appearances with 79 goals scored in the competition, and also totaling 16 appearances in European competitions.
+He made his last Divizia A appearance on 1 October 1972 in UTA's 4–2 loss to Jiul Petroșani, totaling 327 appearances with 79 goals in the competition and 16 appearances in European competitions.